Drain Survey Cost

 Collapsed Drains

 Collapsed drains can be hard to notice and are caused by regular blockages and flooding.
-Things to look out for include bad smell, slow running water, damp and building damage.
+However, if you notice a bad smell, slow running water, damp and building damage then it's worth getting checked out.

 If you suspect you have a collapsed drain, then you should contact a professional to inspect your drainage system.
 If they find a collapse or leaking drain, then they’ll typically have to excavate the ground before fixing and replacing the pipes.